zeek/zeek/scripts/base/bif/plugins/Bro_X509.functions.bif.zeek.rst

 #########
 ============================================================= =============================================================================
 :zeek:id:`sct_verify`: :zeek:type:`function`                  Verifies a Signed Certificate Timestamp as used for Certificate Transparency.
+:zeek:id:`x509_from_der`: :zeek:type:`function`               Constructs an opaque of X509 from a der-formatted string.
 :zeek:id:`x509_get_certificate_string`: :zeek:type:`function` Returns the string form of a certificate.
 :zeek:id:`x509_issuer_name_hash`: :zeek:type:`function`       Get the hash of the issuer's distinguished name.
 :zeek:id:`x509_ocsp_verify`: :zeek:type:`function`            Verifies an OCSP reply.